houlz0507/linux-xoclv2/Documentation/fpga/xrt.rst

 manage HW subsystems they are attached to.

 A xleaf driver without real hardware resources manages in-memory states for xrt-mgmt.
-These in-memory states are sharable by multiple other xleaf.
+These states are shareable by other xleaf drivers.

 Xleaf drivers assigned to specific hardware resources drive a specific subsystem in the device.
 To manipulate the subsystem or carry out a task, a xleaf driver